Jim Mattis: 'Nations With Allies Thrive, Nations Without Allies Wither'

 Support of allies

-Mattis notes that when he was sent to Afghanistan in 2001, the Americans were fighting with eight allied nations.
+Mattis notes that when he was sent to Afghanistan in 2001, Americans forces were joined by those from eight allied nations.

 "They were alongside us because they shared the values, the sense that terrorism was a threat to everyone," Mattis says.
 "So when you go into these kind of situations, you need every ally you can get your hands on.
 You need all of them.
 You need their votes in the United Nations.
 You need their troops on the ground."

-Trump has often criticized U.S. allies, and NATO in particular, saying those countries are relying too heavily on the U.S. for their security.
+Trump has often criticized U.S. allies, and NATO in particular, saying that those countries are relying too heavily on the U.S. for their security.

 Mattis says that when he was a senior military commander, "I didn't expect to be obeyed, but I expected to be heard.
 I think we have gotten into a position where our policies and our strategies have been misaligned to the problems, and part of the reason is we don't have a sufficiently strategic approach."